-As HTTP is inherently stateless, if state is needed for web apps, it must be built in.
+HTTP, on the other hand, is inherently stateless.
+A web server does not retain information from multiple sessions, so when a state is needed for a web app, it must be built in.
 If desired, stateful features can be built in with dynamic pages.
 These pages can retain sessions by way of web address variables and server- and client-side stored data.
 Cookies are a common way such data is stored.